You know what they say about your 30s…

 Why You Need Life Insurance in Your 30s

 When you have people who financially depend on you, it’s time to get life insurance.
-Buying a life insurance policy in your 30s allows you to lock in affordable rates while you’re still young and healthy.
-It’s also a prime time to purchase adequate protection for the long-term.
+Buying a life insurance policy in your 30s allows you to lock in affordable rates while you’re still young and healthy, and is a good time to figure out whether you want a million dollar life insurance policy.
+It’s a prime time to purchase adequate protection for the long-term.

 #1: To Financially Protect Your Family